-Any support through the Household Support Fund for essential items will be processed after your appointment has taken place and the recommendations referred back through to the council.
+Any support through the Household Support Fund for essential items will be processed after your appointment with Citizens Advice as they will provide their recommendations to the council.

 The types of short term support the fund can help with include:

 - Housing costs

 - Please note any applications that are submitted without the required financial documents will not be processed until this has been received.
 All applications will have 10 working days from the date of applying to submit these before they will be closed.

 - All documents must be supplied in a readable format, excessive screenshots will not be accepted and new documents will be requested.

 - If you have not heard from us and you believe all your information has been submitted, please email firstname.lastname@example.org or call 01524 582000 and select option 7.

 - For details on how Lancaster City Council uses your data, see our HSF privacy notice.